 Vehicle legislation is changing apace; this means that it is imperative that fleet managers are aware of changes to legislation that could have a direct impact on their operation and act accordingly.

 6. Controlling costs

 Controlling and reducing costs is always a priority for any business and fleet management is no exception.
-Fleet Managers are required to analyse the relevant information about their fleet and realise the areas that can be improved.
+Fleet Managers are required to analyze the relevant information about their fleet and realize the areas that can be improved.
 This can include reducing vehicle purchase costs, reviewing fuel consumption and analyzing driver behavior – achieving more for less.

 7. Avoiding information overload

 Fleets generate a lot of data that a fleet manager can review, some of which may be useful but a lot of it probably not so.
 Trawling through such vast amounts of information is time consuming and runs the risk of missing important, relevant information.
 Updating such information has administrative time and money implications too.
 Fleet management software can help sort through the unnecessary information and generate reports on only the areas that you need or having the information but not knowing what to do with it or analyzing it correctly.

 8. Expanding role of the fleet manager